 sudo dnf install -y remmina-gnome-session

-Verify the package is installed:
+Verify the package set is installed:

 Install Optional Remmina Plugins on Fedora